-- Christmas outfit
+- Christmas Outfit

-- Big present
+- Big Present

-- Someone’s help to hold the present for baby outside of the frame
+- Someone’s help to hold the present for baby outside of the frame.

-Christmas Photo of Baby with Lights
+Baby with Christmas Lights

 How to pull it off:

 Plug in the lights and let your baby be his or her adorable self!

-Make sure to check the lights after a little while incase they start to get too warm.
+PSSST…Make sure to check the lights after a couple of minutes and regularly incase they start to get hot!

-Peek-a-boo from Under the Christmas Tree
+Baby Under the Christmas Tree

 How adorable and unique is this shot!?